-Venezuela's Maduro jeered, dozens detained: activists
+Venezuela's Maduro jeered, dozens briefly detained: activists

 But with the election board dragging out the process and Maduro vowing there will be no such vote in 2016, it is hard to see how the opposition can force it.

-If a referendum is held next year, and Maduro loses, it would be a Pyrrhic victory for the opposition as his handpicked vice president would take over for the ruling Socialist Party for the remainder of his six-year rule which ends in 2019.
+If a referendum is held next year instead of this year, and Maduro loses, it would be a Pyrrhic victory for the opposition as his handpicked vice president would take over for the ruling Socialist Party for the remainder of his six-year rule which ends in 2019.

 The president, whose poll ratings have dropped to just over 20 percent, says the opposition is seeking a coup against him with the connivance of the United States.

-"We defeated hatred, fascism and coupmongers," Maduro said this week, adding that arrests of activists and captures of weapons and explosions show his foes' violent intentions.
+"We defeated hatred, fascism and coup mongers," Maduro said this week, adding that arrests of activists and captures of weapons and explosions show his foes' violent intentions.

-According to Penal Forum, in addition to the Margarita arrests, more than 90 other people were still in custody after round-ups this week related to Thursday's protest.
+According to Penal Forum, more than 90 other people were still in custody after round-ups nationwide this week related to Thursday's protest.
+The government has not confirmed numbers.